-SHOOT-OUT COMPETITION
+CHALLENGE SHOOT-OUT COMPETITION

-In a shoot-out competition, five players from each team take a one-on-one shoot-out alternately against a defender from the other team as set out in this Regulation.
-The shoot-out competition comprises all series of shoot-outs required to determine a result.
+In a Challenge Shoot-out competition, three players from each team take a one-on-one shoot-out alternately against a goalkeeper from the other team as set out in this Regulation.
+The Challenge Shoot-out competition comprises all series of Challenge Shoot-outs required to determine a result.